The Code of Academic Conduct and the full Academic Misconduct Disciplinary Policy appears in The University of Alabama’s Student Handbook.

 An application for degree must be completed in order to graduate.
 Students may apply for graduation online through MyBama and must meet the deadline set by the University Registrar.
 The deadline to apply is generally in the middle of the semester in which a student expects to graduate.
 Students will be billed a graduation fee.

 The UA Faculty Handbook broadly defines an academic grievance as a student complaint regarding an academic action taken by instructional or administrative personnel at The University of Alabama.
 An academic grievance may be filed by a student against university personnel including instructional personnel, administrators, or staff members at the University.
 Examples of academic grievances include, but are not limited to, allegations of unfairness in grading, alleged violation of a written or oral agreement with a student (e.g. course requirements for graduation), and alleged inconsistent applications of existing policies.
-For more details, see University-Wide Academic Grievance Procedures.
+For more details, see Appendix D in Faculty Handbook.
 A grievance is filed in the Office of the Senior Associate Dean.

 HEALTH STATUS VERIFICATION